RinngoGroup/Kirokukun/README.md

 1. Access [here](http://192.168.10.19/Kirokukun) with your tablet in school(if you try to access with other device or on other place, you can not access).
 2. Write your temprature.
 3. Click button "submit".
-<p>See: If you write wrong temprature, you can rewrite it.
+<p>See: If you write wrong temperature, you can rewrite it.
 Send again the correct data.</p>

 ## Language
 ### Web Pages